Hand Sewing Needles 101

 by Judy Reed

 There are many different types of sewing machine needles, and a lot of variables to consider when choosing the right one.
 Your sewing machine, your thread type and size, and the fiber content and thickness of the fabric you are using all factor into deciding what needle you should use.
 You should also change your needle often.
-I’ve heard the rule that you should change your needle every time you start a new project.
+Many recommend changing your needle every time you start a new project.

 Titanium-coated needles have been available for industrial and long arm machines for years and are now available for home sewing machines.
 They have a very thin layer of titanium nitride that keeps them sharper longer.
 They last longer than other needles so you don’t have to change them as often.